aryonp/unifi/README.md

 1. It will update your system first
 2. Add needed repositories
-3. Install newest unifi controller and video 3.8.5 (not available on ODROID version)
+3. Install newest unifi controller and video 3.10.2 (not available on ODROID version)
-4. Since openjava will slow you down, it will install Oracle Java 8 with JCE Unlimited Strength Jurisdiction Policy
-5. Restarting unifi services
+4. Restarting unifi services

 ## Authors